 We value your privacy

-MagAlpha sensors can be used to detect both cadence and torque, and inform the motor on how much power is needed to assist the cyclist in various scenarios.
+MagAlpha sensors can be used to detect cadence and inform the motor on how much power is needed to assist the cyclist in various scenarios.

-E-bikes rely on sensors to inform the motor when more power is required to assist the cyclist.
-While cadence sensors measure how quickly the cyclist is pedaling, torque sensors measure how hard the cyclist is pedaling.
-MagAlpha sensors can be used to detect both cadence and torque, and inform the motor on how much power is needed to assist the cyclist in various scenarios.
-For example, the amount of power required to go downhill will differ from the amount of power required to go uphill.
+E-bikes rely on sensors to inform the motor when power is required to assist the cyclist.
+Cadence sensors measure how quickly the cyclist is pedaling.
+MagAlpha sensors can be used to detect cadence and inform the motor how much power is needed to assist the cyclist in various scenarios.
+For example, no power is required to go downhill meanwhile the cyclist requires assistance from the motor to go uphill.

-MPS’ MA735 and MA782 angle sensors also allow accurate wake-on-angle detection features <0.5µA in idle mode for throttle and gear shifters.
-When an angle, or motion, is detected, the sensor sends an interrupt to the system.
-This allows the rest of the system to be able to sleep and will only be activated once the sensor is triggered.
+MPS’s MA735 and MA782 angle sensors also allow accurate wake-on-angle detection features (<0.5µA) in idle mode for throttle and gear shifters.
+When an angle or motion is detected, the sensor sends an interrupt to the system.
+This allows the rest of the system to sleep, and the system only becomes activated once the sensor is triggered.
 Using Hall sensor technology, these ultra-low-power angle sensors provide excellent feedback and are suitable for small motors and field-oriented control (FOC).
 These sensors address torque management by providing less torque ripple with low noise.
 In addition, the MA782 and MA735 are available in compact (2mmx2mmx0.6mm) UTQFN packages.

 - Ability to wake up microcontroller on angle change

-- Smallest package footprint in industry (2mmx2mmx0.6mm) UTQFN
+- Smallest package footprint in industry with UTQFN (2mmx2mmx0.6mm) package